Skip to main content

 John McCarthy coined the term "artificial intelligence" in 1956 and drove the development of the first AI programming language, LISP, in the 1960s.
 Early AI systems were rule-centric, which led to the development of more complex systems in the 1970s and 1980s, along with a boost in funding.
 Now, AI is experiencing a renaissance thanks to advances in algorithms, hardware and machine learning techniques.

 As early as the 1990s, advances in computing power and the availability of large amounts of data enabled researchers to evolve learning algorithms and lay the foundations for today's AI.
 In recent years, this technology has seen exponential growth, driven in large part by the development of deep learning, which harnesses layered artificial neural networks to process and interpret complex data structures.
-This development has revolutionised AI applications, including image and speech recognition, natural language processing and autonomous systems.
+This development has significantly transformed various AI applications, such as image and voice recognition, natural language processing (NLP) and autonomous systems, including self-driving vehicles and drones.

 History of artificial intelligence